Lifehouse (rock opera): The Lifehouse concept

 Lifehouse began as a story written around several songs.
-According to Pete Townshend: "The essence of the story-line was a kind a futuristic scene...It's a fantasy set at a time when rock 'n' roll didn't exist.
+According to Pete Townshend: "The essence of the story-line was a kind a futuristic scene ...
+It's a fantasy set at a time when rock 'n' roll didn't exist.
 The world was completely collapsing and the only experience that anybody ever had was through test tubes.
 In a way they lived as if they were on television.
 Everything was programmed.
 The enemies were people who gave us entertainment intravenously, and the heroes were savages who'd kept rock 'n' roll as a primitive force and had gone to live with it in the woods.
 The story was about these two sides coming together and having a brief battle."

-Under those circumstances, a very old guru figure emerges and says, 'I remember rock music.
-It was absolutely amazing—it really did something to people.'
-He spoke of a kind of nirvana people reached through listening to this type of music.
+Under those circumstances, a very old guru figure emerges and says, "I remember rock music.
+It was absolutely amazing—it really did something to people."
+He speaks of a kind of nirvana people reached through listening to this type of music.
 The old man decides that he is going to try to set it up so that the effect can be experienced eternally.
 Everybody would be snapped out of their programmed environment through this rock and roll-induced liberated selflessness.
-The Lifehouse was where the music was played, and where the young people would collect to discover rock music as a powerful catalyst — a religion as it were.
+The Lifehouse was where the music was played, and where the young people would collect to discover rock music as a powerful catalyst – a religion as it were.
 "Then I began to feel 'Well, why just simulate it?
 Why not try and make it happen?

 The plan was for the Who to take over the Young Vic theatre with a regular audience, develop the new material on stage and allow the communal activity to influence the songs and performances.
 Individuals would emerge from the audience and find a role in the music and the film.
 When the concerts became strong enough, they would be filmed along with other peripheral activity from the theater.
 A storyline would evolve alongside the music.
 Although the finished film was to have many fictitious and scripted elements, the concert footage was to be authentic, and would provide the driving force for the whole production.